Ansible: Deploying Web Applications

-In this lab you’ll be deploying a simple Python based web application.
-This will be a basic LAMP stack, with the “P” representing Python.
+In this Lab, you will be deploying a simple Python-based web application.
+This will be a basic LAMP stack, with the P representing Python.

-The goal of this lab is to introduce you to roles, templates and handlers.
-Here’s a quick refresher on each of these.
+The goal of this Lab is to introduce you to roles, templates, and handlers.
+Here is a quick refresher on each of these.

 Templates at their core are a way to copy files to a remote server.
-However the difference between templates and static files is that templates will be processed before they’re copied to the remote host.
-And this allows you to include variables, conditionals, loops, etc. Ansible uses Jinja2 as its template engine.
+However, the difference between templates and static files is that templates will be processed before they are copied to the remote host.
+This allows you to include variables, conditionals, loops, etc. Ansible uses Jinja2 as its template engine.

 Handlers are basically tasks that are run when some event happens.
-As an example if you change a web server’s configuration file, you’ll need to restart the web server service.
+As an example, if you change a web server’s configuration file, you will need to restart the web server service.
 This is an ideal use case for handlers.

 Before you start

-This lab includes YAML and Python, and both are sensitive to whitespace.
-Which means the potential for running into errors caused by copy and paste, is higher.
-It’s just something to keep in mind as you proceed.
+This Lab includes YAML and Python, and both are sensitive to whitespace.
+This means the potential for running into errors caused by copy and paste is higher.
+It is something to keep in mind as you proceed.

-Also, nano will be used for editing any text files.
+Nano will be used for editing any text files.
 However, if you have your own preference you can use it.
-If you’re new to nano here’s the high level info:
+If you are new to nano, here is the high level info:

-Once in nano, you can close out by typing CTRL+X
+Once in nano, you can close out by pressing CTRL+X.

-When closing nano, it will prompt you to save if you’ve made any changes.
+When closing nano, it will prompt you to save if you have made any changes.
 To do that press the Y key.

-And that’s how we'll save files going forward.
+That is how we will save files going forward.
 CTRL+X to close out of nano, then press Y to save, then press Enter to save to the file name listed.

 Follow these steps to learn by building helpful cloud resources